With a vision to train and ride horses in accordance with sound functional anatomy and posture principles,

-Jillian makes decisions about what knowledge to apply in training, lessons, and lectures by determining if it is in alignment with horse and human biomechanics, and their mental well-being.
+Jillian makes decisions about what knowledge to apply in training, lessons, and lectures by determining if it is in alignment with horse and human functional anatomy, and their mental well-being.

 She believes that the deepest and most insightful lessons come from the horses themselves — trusted friends.